intel/libvpl/doc/spec/source/programming_guide/VPL_prg_decoding.rst

 motion JPEG decoding, the input can be any JPEG bitstreams that conform to the ITU-T Recommendation T.81.

-Unlike other oneVPL decoders, JPEG decoding supports three different output color formats: :term:`NV12`, :term:`YUY2`, and :term:`RGB32`.
+Unlike other |vpl_short_name| decoders, JPEG decoding supports three different output color formats: :term:`NV12`, :term:`YUY2`, and :term:`RGB32`.
 This support sometimes requires internal color conversion and more complicated initialization.
 The color format of the input bitstream is described by the